Rockies vs. Reds Player Props Betting Odds

-Ryan McMahon and Jonathan India are two of the players with prop bets available when the Colorado Rockies and the Cincinnati Reds meet at Great American Ball Park on Monday (beginning at 7:10 PM ET).
+Player prop betting options for Jonathan India, Ryan McMahon and others are available in the Cincinnati Reds-Colorado Rockies matchup at Great American Ball Park on Tuesday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!